jayarathina/Tamil-Bible-Database/README.md

 * Format verses
  * Poems
  * Paragraphs
- * Correct verse numberings
+ * Verse numberings
-* Sample API in php on how to use the database
+* Create a sample API in PHP on how to use the database
-* Usage documentation on standerds used for this project
+* Usage documentation on standards used for this project

 ---